jrh3k5/personal-page/README.md

 ## Development

-The site is a simple static HTML/CSS website.
-To make changes:
+The site uses a template-based build system for maintainability:

+### Adding/Editing Presentations

+1. Edit `src/presentations.yaml` to add or modify presentation data
+2. Run `./scripts/build.sh` to regenerate the site

+### Modifying the Layout

+1. Edit `src/index.html.template` to change the HTML structure
+2. Use `{{PRESENTATIONS}}` as a placeholder where presentation content should be inserted
+3. Run `./scripts/build.sh` to regenerate the site

+### Other Changes

-1. Edit files in the `src/` directory
+1. Edit CSS in `src/styles.css`
+2. Add/modify images in `src/`
+3. Edit blog content in `src/blog/`
-2. Run the build script to update `dist/`
+4. Run `./scripts/build.sh` to update `dist/`
-3. Serve the `dist/` directory with any static web server for testing
+5. Serve the `dist/` directory with any static web server for testing

 ## Deployment